smokephisticated/smokephisticated/pages/bongs/bongs.md

 **Translation: Smaller bubbles = more effective percoation.**

-So now that you know that the wholes and slits in a percolator cool and smooth your inhales by dividing, filtering, and even vaporizing your smoke:
+So now that you know that the holes and slits in a percolator cool and smooth your inhales by dividing, filtering, and even vaporizing your smoke:

 <h5 class="heading-center">The Stemless Inline with Double Ring 18-arm Perc's features:</h5>